ros2/ros2_documentation/source/Installation/Eloquent/OSX-Install-Binary.rst

 Try some examples
 -----------------

-In one terminal, set up the ROS 2 environment as described above and then run a ``talker``:
+In one terminal, set up the ROS 2 environment as described above and then run a C++ ``talker``:

 .. code-block:: bash

    ros2 run demo_nodes_cpp talker

-In another terminal, set up the ROS 2 environment and then run a ``listener``:
+In another terminal, set up the ROS 2 environment and then run a Python ``listener``:

 .. code-block:: bash

-   ros2 run demo_nodes_cpp listener
+   ros2 run demo_nodes_py listener

 You should see the ``talker`` saying that it's ``Publishing`` messages and the ``listener`` saying ``I heard`` those messages.
+This verifies both the C++ and Python APIs are working properly.
 Hooray!

 If you have installed support for an optional vendor, see `this page </Tutorials/Working-with-multiple-RMW-implementations>` for details on how to use that vendor.